 It's a big job, but our line crews are up to the challenge.
 If there is an outage in your area, you can help crews pinpoint damage by calling us at 877-504-6463.
 Even if your neighbors have already called, every bit of information we have helps get the power flowing smoothly again.

 To keep up with our restoration efforts, keep an eye on our Outage Map for a good visualization of where outages are in our territory, how many people are affected, and where crews have been assigned.
 For more detailed updates on an outage situation, follow our Facebook and Twitter pages, or join our email list.
 During major outages, we continuously post updates to keep our members informed as the situation develops.
-We will also activate an "Active Outage Update" page on this website during major ongoing outages, where members can find a collection of each update as well as other important information, like locations of local warming shelters.
+We will also post outage updates to our SREC NOW page during major ongoing outages, where members can find a collection of each update as well as other important information, like locations of local warming shelters.